-Phil joined BHP Law in 2015 where he initially developed an active caseload in high value personal injury and clinical negligence work.
-In 2018 he was promoted to team leader of the dispute resolution department.
+Phil joined BHP Law in 2015, initially building an active caseload in high-value personal injury and clinical negligence work.
+In 2018, he was promoted to team leader of the Dispute Resolution Department and subsequently to Partner, driving the team from strength to strength.

 Qualifications: LLB (Hons) Exempting – University of Northumbria